SCALE: Self-uncertainty Conditioned Adaptive Looking and Execution for Vision-Language-Action Models: Experiments

 For detailed analyses, we use OpenVLA~\cite{kim2025openvla} on the LIBERO-Long benchmark~\cite{liu2023libero}, as it provides challenging long-horizon tasks well suited to evaluate adaptive inference across diverse scenarios (Appendix~\ref{app:task_breakdown_libero_long}).

-\textbf{Ablation study.} Table~\ref{tab:ablation-libero-long} shows the contribution of each component in \method.
-Introducing either adaptive decoding or adaptive visual attention alone improves performance over the baseline (rows 2--3 \vs row 1).
-Combining both (row 4; \method) achieves the best result, demonstrating that the two mechanisms are complementary.
+\paragraph{Ablation study.} Table~\ref{tab:ablation-libero-long} shows the contribution of each component in \method.
+Each component alone improves over the baseline (rows 2--3 \vs row 1): adaptive decoding yields $+5.3$ (52.7$\rightarrow$58.0) and adaptive visual attention $+3.3$ (52.7$\rightarrow$56.0).
+Yet combining both (row 4; \method) reaches 63.3 ($+10.6$), exceeding the sum of the individual gains ($+8.6$) by over $2\%$.
+This shows the two are not merely complementary but \emph{synergistic}: a coupled loop in which improved perception yields better uncertainty estimates that guide action decoding, and vice versa---operationalizing the joint perception--action adaptation of Active Inference theory~\cite{friston2016active} for VLAs.

-\textbf{Self-uncertainty measure.} We compare our self-uncertainty against alternatives (Tab.~\ref{tab:uncertainty_ablation}): $p_{\max}$, Gini impurity, Entropy and Self-Certainty.
+\paragraph{Self-uncertainty measure.} We compare our self-uncertainty against alternatives (Tab.~\ref{tab:uncertainty_ablation}): $p_{\max}$, Gini impurity, Entropy and Self-Certainty.
 For fair comparison, we normalize each metric to $[0,1]$---inverting confidence-based scores (\eg, $p_{\max}$ and Self-Certainty) to represent uncertainty---and apply the same inference pipeline: replacing $\sigma(u^k_t)$ for action decoding and using the momentum-based scheme (Eq.~\ref{eq:visual_schedule}) for visual attention (see Appendix~\ref{app:comparison_uncertainty_metrics} for details).
 While all uncertainty measures improve over the baseline (row 1), our formulation achieves the highest success rate, outperforming the next best by 5.5.
 Notably, Self-Certainty~\cite{kang2025selfcertainty}, which captures only distributional uncertainty, yields marginal gains.
 These results suggest that our dual-reference measure is better suited for VLAs, as it captures both uncertainty and decisiveness, simultaneously—essential for adaptive looking and execution.